 Create an Alert

 For suppose, if your query provides you results for another article instead of a particular article that you want to search for, you can tweak it right there and see updated results.
 You can also add more specific terms, placing full author names, and multi-word concepts in quotes.

 Later, you can click on create an alert button to get notifications.
 If you're logged into your Gmail account, you will be allowed to receive alert right away.
 If you're not logged in, you can enter your email address and it will send you verification code to confirm or cancel the alert.
 However, any email address will accept to receive Google Scholar Alerts not only Gmail account.
 When you click on the confirmation link, your alert automatically be created and start receiving email updates on your query.

 How to Create an Alert for Articles

-To learn more from new publications which are written by your colleagues, you can try out for registering alerts for their names with an author specification.
+To learn more from new publications which are written by superior essay writers, you can try out for registering alerts for their names with an author specification.
 If the created alerts provide you too many results which are relevant to other people with same name, you can try adding more particular search terms including the names of their co-authors, plan old keywords, or the name of the university they are associated with.

 Whether you may want to create an alert for largest collection of research papers.
 In that case, you can consider improved Google Scholar alerts wherein they had tried to solve tricky questions.
 Initially, the organization had to figure out how to quickly find newly available scholarly articles on the web.
 Secondly, it had to estimate which of the newly available articles were recently written or published through this platform.
 It is also have to update the index more frequently for newly published articles.